Dietary Supplements: Do They Help?

 6 things to know about dietary supplements before taking them

 Walk down the vitamin and mineral aisle of your local drugstore.
 You’ll see rows of capsules, liquids and powders listed as dietary supplements.
 Their labels claim they can help improve your health and well-being.
-But are dietary supplements necessary for your health?
+But do they deliver on these promises?

-It depends.
 Supplements contain nutrients but they cannot treat or cure disease.
 Some can be beneficial to your health and for managing some health conditions.
-But some can put you at risk if you take too many, or if you mix them with medication.
+But some can put you at risk if you take too many, or if you mix them with medications.

 “Not everyone needs supplements.
 But if you’re thinking of taking them, do your homework,” says Immanuel Hausig, DO, a family medicine physician at Scripps Coastal Medical Center Carlsbad.
 “Learn how safe and effective they are first.”

-The supplement industry is a $40 billion industry and growing.
-There are thousands of dietary supplements available on store shelves ready for purchase without a prescription.“Which is why you want to be cautious,” says Dr. Hausig.
+Supplements are a $53 billion industry in the United States that continues to grow.
+There are thousands of dietary supplements available on store shelves ready for purchase without a prescription, which is why you want to be cautious.

 With so many choices, it’s important to know how to read product labels and claims before buying.
 And if you want to read beyond the label, it’s important to know where to get reliable information.